A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Conclusion

 \section{Conclusion}

 In this paper, we have extended the standard HO-GSVD~\cite{HOGSVD} to accommodate column rank-deficient matrices.
 By adding the term $\pi\xTx{A}$ to each of the quotient terms $D_{i,\pi}=\xTx{A_i}+\pi\xTx{A}$, we shifted their eigenvalues and bounded them away from zero.
-This allowed the full-rank requirement on each $A_i$ to be omitted and extended the notion of common subspaces to consider the right nullspace of each~$A_i$.
+This allowed the full-rank requirement on each $A_i$ to be omitted and to extend the HO-GSVD with the notion of isolated subspaces.

-The choice of adding a multiple of $\xTx{A}$ was motivated by the relationship between the arithmetic mean of pairwise quotients $S_{\pi}$ and the mean of reciprocal inverses $T_{\pi}$, which yielded the same relationship than in~\cite{HOGSVD} for $\pi =0$.
-The parameter $\pi$ was assumed to be positive, but otherwise left unspecified.
-The common HO-CSD and HO-GSVD subspaces are identified irrespective of the value of $\pi$, but other generalized right singular vectors can be rotated for increasing values of $\pi$ and we have investigated the behavior of these vectors for $\pi\rightarrow 0$ and $\pi\rightarrow\infty$.
-The optimal choice of $\pi$ remains unclear and future research could investigate the role of the weight $\pi$.